Homeless to Harvard: The Liz Murray Story

-Homeless to Harvard: The Liz Murray Story is an American biographical drama television film directed by Peter Levin.
-The film premiered on Lifetime on April 7, 2003, and received three Primetime Emmy Award nominations, including Outstanding Made for Television Movie and Outstanding Lead Actress in a Miniseries or a Movie for Thora Birch at the 55th Primetime Emmy Awards.
+Homeless to Harvard: The Liz Murray Story is an American biographical drama television film based on the true story of Liz Murray, a homeless New York City teenager who was accepted into Harvard College.
+The film stars Thora Birch and was directed by Peter Levin.
+It premiered on Lifetime on April 7, 2003, and received three nominations at the 55th Primetime Emmy Awards, including Outstanding Made for Television Movie and Outstanding Lead Actress in a Miniseries or a Movie for Thora Birch.

 Plot

-Liz Murray is one of two daughters of an extremely dysfunctional Bronx family.
-Her father watches Jeopardy! and knows all the questions.
-Their bathtub does not drain, so she has to shower while standing on an overturned bucket, to stay out of the fetid water.

-As a young girl, Murray lives with her sister Lisa, their drug-addicted, schizophrenic mother Jean, who has AIDS and is practically blind, and their father Peter Finnerty, also a drug addict who is intelligent, but also has AIDS, lacks social skills, and is not conscientious.
-She is removed from the home and placed into the care system as her father cannot take care of her.
+Liz Murray grows up in a dysfunctional home in The Bronx with her sister, Lisa, and drug-addicted parents who contracted HIV from shared needles.
+Their mother Jean is schizophrenic and nearly blind, and their father Peter Finnerty is intelligent but lacks social skills and conscientiousness.
+He watches Jeopardy! and knows all the questions.
+Their bathtub does not drain, and Liz stands on an overturned bucket when showering to stay out of the fetid water.
+She is eventually removed from this home and placed into the care system.

-At 15, Liz moves in with Jean, Lisa, and her grandfather Pops, who sexually abused Jean and Liz's aunt.
-After Pops hits her during a fight, Liz runs away with a girl from school named Chris who is being abused at home.
+At 15, Liz moves in with her grandfather Pops, along with her sister and mother.
+Pops had previously sexually abused Liz's aunt.
+When he hits Liz during a fight, she runs away from home with a female classmate named Chris who was abused at home.

-After Jean dies of AIDS, which she contracted from sharing needles during her drug-abusing years, Liz gets a "slap in the face" by her mother's death and begins her work to finish high school, which she amazingly completed in two years, rather than the usual four.
-She becomes a star student and earns a scholarship to Harvard University through an essay contest sponsored by The New York Times.
+Liz's mother dies of AIDS, which gives her a "slap in the face" and a sense of motivation.
+She becomes a star student, completing high school in just two years rather than the usual four, and earns a scholarship to Harvard College through an essay contest sponsored by The New York Times.